MikyStar/bkp-node/README.md

 _source path_ : Absolute or relative path to what you want to backup

 _destination path_ : Absolute or relative path of the backup you want to sync

+_--dry-run_ : Using this flag will not actually run the syncronization but will let you know what changes would be done if you do sync

 >It will then prompt you for the password you have set to create the backup